What Is the Pacific Garbage Patch?

 UPDATE: Stiv Wilson of the 5 Gyres Project has released a preliminary attempt at an estimate on how much trash is floating out there.
-According to Discovery News, he estimates that there are 315 billion pounds of plastic in the ocean right now.
+He estimates that there are 315 billion pounds of plastic in the ocean right now.

-The point of the calculations is this: cleaning up the plastics in the ocean ain't gonna happen.
-Well-intentioned programs designed to take the fight to the high seas, like Project Kaisei and the Environmental Cleanup Coalition, for example, are exercises in futility.
+The point of the calculations is this: cleaning up the plastics in the ocean is a really, really big project, although that hasn't stopped some well-intentioned programs like Project Kaisei and the Environmental Cleanup Coalition from trying.

 A real cleanup would be astronomically expensive, both in terms of dollars and equipment.

-Some of the factors getting in the way of clean up include: the area of the trash vortex is HUGE; the plastic is in various states of break down and some pieces are too tiny to collect; the ocean is deep and the plastic is floating from the surface all the way down to the murky bottom; the amount of fuel it would take to get ships out there to capture the plastic would emit so much carbon dioxide into the atmosphere that the pros of a clean up are greatly reduced by the cons; the types of plastics are mixed so recycling them into anything usable would be difficult if not impossible.
+Some of the factors getting in the way of cleanup include: the area of the trash vortex is HUGE; the plastic is in various states of decomposition, and some pieces are too tiny to collect; the ocean is deep and the plastic is floating from the surface all the way down to the murky bottom; the amount of fuel it would take to get ships out there to capture the plastic would emit so much carbon dioxide into the atmosphere that the pros of a cleanup are greatly reduced by the cons; the types of plastics are mixed so recycling them into anything usable would be difficult if not impossible.

 However, some ideas for what to do with the plastic include incinerating it for power generation.
 That could potentially offset the amount of energy spent on hauling it in from the middle of the ocean, but for now, it's still just a concept idea.